-- Attends in-service training programs and one-on-one meetings with their respective Resident Director
+- Attends in-service training programs and one-on-one meetings with his/her respective Resident Director

 - Acts as a liaison with faculty, the Jesuit community, and University offices

-- Responds to students and parents on Residential Life issues
+- Responds to students and parents regarding Residential Life issues

 - Assists with the implementation of University and Departmental goals and objectives